Brink-Software/AksWorkshop/labs/lab8-troubleshooting/LAB.md

 Examine the Helm chart located in the folder [exercises/lab8](../../exercises/lab8).
 Deploy the chart to the cluster using any method you like and watch it fail.

+In this lab we will expose a website that can be reached using the url http://failure.com.
+In order for the browser to resolve this url we need to map the public IP of the gateway to this url.
+We will do this by editing the file `c:\windows\system32\drivers\etc\hosts`

+Add the line `<your-public-ip> failure.com` to the file and save it.
+Make sure your editor runs with administrator permissions to be able to save the file.

 If you have troubles deploying the chart take a look at the hint below.

 <!-- markdownlint-disable MD033 -->